sbruckner/dynamol/README.md

 - [stb](https://github.com/nothings/stb) 2.26 or higher (https://github.com/nothings/stb.git) for PNG loading and saving
 - [tinyfiledialogs](https://sourceforge.net/projects/tinyfiledialogs/) 3.3.9 or higher (https://git.code.sf.net/p/tinyfiledialogs/code) for dialog functionality

-The project uses vcpkg(https://vcpkg.io) for dependency management, so this should take care of everything.
+The project uses vcpkg (https://vcpkg.io) for dependency management, so this should take care of everything.
+There is a manifest file callsed ```vcpkg.json``` in the project root.
+When building with CMake for the first time, all dependencies should be installed automatically.

 ## Building